pavelbel/smcol_saves_utility/README.md

 - utility for editing SAV files (certain fields such as: remove stockade, arm Indian converts, plant forests, etc.)

 ## Utility _smcol_sav_editor.py_
 The utility to edit SAV files. __Warning__: this is not a cheat utility!
 It won't give you unlimited gold or turn all the AI's ships to caravels (though you can do all that and more with _enc_decode_sav.py_)!
-All the changes it is supposed to make are relatively fair (in my opinion), much anticipated (like removing colony fortifications and planting forests) and refreshing for gameplay (like arming Indian converts or assimilating them).
+All the changes it is supposed to make are QoL: relatively fair (in my opinion), much anticipated (like removing colony fortifications and planting forests) and refreshing for gameplay (like arming Indian converts or assimilating them).
 Functionality:
 * Plant forests
 * Remove fortifications in colonies